scuzzydude/asimov/asimov.md

 Property does not provide value without man's innovation.
 Raw ore dug from the earth does not transform itself into metal -- man's genius allows it to be smelt.
 Raw land does not provide surplus food naturally, but through agriculture we feed seven billion souls.
 Nature's bounty provides the raw material, but the value comes from man's innovation.

 Man's genius can be summed as the value of the public domain and the current value of all private Intellectual Property.
 This value is equivalent to the cumulative value of all human commerce.
 From the beginning of human history.
 Unlike most natural resources, genius is naturally renewable.
-When an Electrical Engineer uses Ohm's law to calculate the resistance of a circuit, it does not "use up" some of Ohm's Law.
+When an electrical engineer uses Ohm's law to calculate the resistance of a circuit, it does not "use up" some of Ohm's Law.
 Ohm's Law retains its value, no matter how many engineers use it or what it is used for.
 You could argue Ohm's law becomes more valuable every time it is used.

 This equivalence argument is like the ultimate Catch-22.
 Economist may wish to argue that property and resources -- the king's gold - are what really creates value in the economy and may even attempt to prove it using economic theory and mathematics.
 Yet economics and mathematics are products of mankind's genius.